SamarthTare/jcurveiq-intern-assessment/README.md

    put to a full cache: The code correctly identifies len(self.data) >= self.capacity, calls evict() before adding the new item, deletes the old item, and then inserts the new one.
    Cache with capacity 1: The logic holds.
 Every new put will cause an eviction of the previous item.
    Invalid capacity: The constructor checks for capacity <= 0 and raises a ValueError to prevent invalid states.

+Explanation of Task 2: Design Pattern Application

+The most appropriate design pattern for this scenario is the Observer Pattern (also known as Publish-Subscribe).

+1. Overview of the Pattern
+The Observer Pattern defines a one-to-many dependency between objects.
+It consists of two main parts:

+Subject (or Publisher): This is the object that holds the state or performs actions that other objects are interested in.
+In your case, this is the DocumentUploader.
+The Subject maintains a list of its "Observers."

+Observer (or Subscriber): This is an interface (or abstract class) that defines a notification method (e.g., update()).

+Concrete Observers: These are the actual objects that want to be notified (e.g., AnalyticsModule, AlertsModule).
+They implement the Observer interface.

+When the Subject's state changes or an event occurs (a document is uploaded), it automatically notifies all its registered Observers by calling their update() method.

+2. Application in this Context
+Here is how the pattern would be applied to your notification system:

+Key Classes and Interfaces:

+IDocumentObserver (Interface):

+This interface defines the contract for all subscribers.

+Method: on_document_uploaded(document_details)

+DocumentUploader (Subject):

+This class contains the core upload logic.

+Fields: private list_of_observers = []

+Method: register(observer: IDocumentObserver)

+Adds an observer to list_of_observers.

+Method: unregister(observer: IDocumentObserver)

+Removes an observer from list_of_observers.

+Method: notify_observers(document_details)

+Loops through list_of_observers and calls observer.on_document_uploaded(document_details) on each one.

+Method: handle_upload(file)

+Contains the logic to save the file.

+After saving, it creates a document_details object (e.g., with file ID, path, user) and calls self.notify_observers(document_details).

+Concrete Observers (Subscribers):

+class AnalyticsModule implements IDocumentObserver:

+on_document_uploaded(document_details): Starts its data processing job.

+class AlertsModule implements IDocumentObserver:

+on_document_uploaded(document_details): Checks if users need to be alerted and sends emails/messages.

+class AuditLoggingModule implements IDocumentObserver:

+on_document_uploaded(document_details): Writes a log entry to the audit database.

+Interaction (Pseudo-code):

+// --- Setup ---
+// Create the main uploader (Subject) uploader = new DocumentUploader()

+// Create all modules (Observers) analytics = new AnalyticsModule() alerts = new AlertsModule() audit = new AuditLoggingModule()

+// --- Registration (Subscribing) ---
+// The modules subscribe to the uploader uploader.register(analytics) uploader.register(alerts)
+uploader.register(audit)

+// --- Event Happens ---
+// A user uploads a file, triggering the handle_upload method uploader.handle_upload(some_file_object)

+// --- Inside handle_upload() ---
+// 1.
+File is saved
+// 2. uploader.notify_observers(document_details) is called
+// 3.
+This triggers:
+//    - analytics.on_document_uploaded(...)
+//    - alerts.on_document_uploaded(...)
+//    - audit.on_document_uploaded(...)
+3. How This Achieves Loose Coupling
+This design is the definition of loose coupling.
+The DocumentUploader (Subject) is completely decoupled from the concrete modules (Observers).

+No Hard-Coded References: The DocumentUploader does not know that AnalyticsModule, AlertsModule, or AuditLoggingModule even exist.
+It only knows that it has a list of objects that implement the IDocumentObserver interface.

+Extensibility (Open/Closed Principle): The system is open for extension but closed for modification.
+If you need to add a new ReportGenerationModule tomorrow, you simply:

+Create the new ReportGenerationModule class (implementing IDocumentObserver).

+Register it with the uploader instance: uploader.register(new ReportGenerationModule()).

+Crucially, you do not need to modify a single line of code in the DocumentUploader class.

+Maintainability: You can add, remove, or temporarily disable modules (by unregistering them) at runtime without affecting the core upload logic or any of the other modules.